By John Becker

 Imagine being dropped in a city you’ve never visited.
 Wandering into unknown territory can be either exciting or intimidating, depending on whether or not you know where to go.

-Don’t assume your website visitors are thrill-seekers — give them a map and send them on their way.
+Don’t assume your website visitors are thrill-seekers — give them a map so they know how to get where they're going.
 Otherwise, they may enter the site, stumble around for a while, get frustrated, and leave.

 Solution: Provide easy navigation